 In my kitchen, when it gets warmer, I find the dough tends to spread more during baking if just let out at room temperature while making several batches.

 Lemon Glaze.
 You can easily enjoy these lemon shortbread cookies without the lemon glaze—which is just made up of powdered sugar, lemon juice, and a little milk—but OH.
 MY.
-GOD. are they ever good with it.
+GOD., are they ever good together.
 Seriously.

 Lemon Shortbread Cookies